RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Relative KNN Kernel density estimation

+The most commonly used density measure is cut-off density, which is defined as the number of objects in an $\epsilon$-ball centered at the respective object.
+However, it is highly sensitive to the parameter $\epsilon$.
+As shown in Figure~\ref{fig:cutoDens}, a small variation in $\epsilon$ can result in drastic differences in density estimation.
+Another classical measure is kernel density defined as

+where $ker(.)$ is usually a monotonically decreasing and continuous function, and $h$ is a constant controlling the scale.
+Kernel density is continuous and less sensitive to parameter selection, but it tends to give biased estimation for objects in a small-size cluster because it considers contributions of all objects in the dataset (see Figure~\ref{fig:globKernDens}).

-Our proposed RNKD estimation is inspired by KNN kernel density~\cite{tran2006knn}, which only considers the objects in $N_K(u)$ for the density estimation of object $u$.
-The K-nearest neighbor kernel density (NKD) of object $u$, denoted by $\rho_K(u)$, is defined as,
+Our proposed RNKD estimation is inspired by KNN kernel density~\cite{tran2006knn}, and only considers the objects in $N(u)$ for the density estimation of object $u$.
+In addition, the density of an object should be positive and has a negative relation with the distances between itself and its neighbors.
+Thus, the K-nearest neighbor kernel density (NKD) of object $u$ is defined as